vercel/next.js/docs/api-reference/next.config.js/build-target.md

 ## `serverless` target

-> Deployments to [ZEIT Now](https://zeit.co) will automatically enable this target.
+> Deployments to [Vercel](https://vercel.com) will automatically enable this target.
 You should not opt-into it yourself.

 This target will output independent pages that don't require a monolithic server.

-It's only compatible with `next start` or Serverless deployment platforms (like [ZEIT Now](https://zeit.co)) — you cannot use the custom server API.
+It's only compatible with `next start` or Serverless deployment platforms (like [Vercel](https://vercel.com)) — you cannot use the custom server API.

 To opt-into this target, set the following configuration in your `next.config.js`: